A70-rgb/MZC_AI_ASSISTANT/README.md

 - Ensure CORS is enabled in Flask

 ### "Failed to get response: Incorrect API key"
-- Verify your OpenAI API key in `.env`
+- Verify your GROQ API key in `.env`
-- Check key is valid at https://platform.openai.com/api-keys
+- Check key is valid at https://console.groq.com/keys
 - Ensure no extra spaces/quotes in `.env`

 ### "Module not found" errors